Particular/docs.particular.net/nservicebus/messaging/transactions.md

 <!-- import TransactionsEnable -->

 ## Handlers

 In the ambient transaction mode NServiceBus executes all message handlers in a single `TransactionScope` in order to ensure that all the data manipulations are either executed as a whole or rolled back as a whole.
-This behavior can be disabled
+This behavior can be disabled using the following

 <!-- import TransactionsDoNotWrapHandlersExecutionInATransactionScope -->

-resulting in suppressing any ambient transaction if existed.
-This effectively turns the *ambient transaction* mode into *transport transaction* mode with regards to handler behariour (the only difference is the type of transaction used by the transport).
-Some (or all) handlers might get invoked multipe times and partial results might be visible:
+This results in suppressing any ambient transaction that exist.
+This effectively turns the *ambient transaction* mode into *transport transaction* mode with regards to handler behavior (the only difference is the type of transaction used by the transport).
+Some (or all) handlers might get invoked multiple times and partial results might be visible:

  * partial updates (where one handler succeeded updating its data but the other didn't),
  * partial sends (where some of the messages has been sent but others not),
  * sends without matching updates (where messages has already been sent but the update failed).